Satun province

 Satun (สตูล, /th/; Setul) is one of the southern provinces (changwat) of Thailand.
 Neighboring provinces are (from north clockwise) Trang, Phatthalung, and Songkhla.
 To the south it borders Perlis of Malaysia at Wang Prachan (Wang Belacan).

 Toponymy

 The name Satun is a Thai version of its original Malay name, Setul (santol, or wild mangosteen tree).
 The latter word's counterparts in Northern Malay and Urak Lawoi are Setoi and Setun respectively.

+History

+Two cave sites in the province, Tham Yi Mit and Khao Kao, are recorded in Siriporn Sanghiran's survey of thirty-five archaeological sites on the lower peninsula.